Keeper of the House

 “We’re gone have us a time, sweetie,” her aunt repeated.
 “In fact,” she put one finger on her niece’s chin and tilted her head up; her eyes, Ginnie saw, shone almost to overflowing.
 “I have a surprise for you.”

-— finalist, 2020 Curt Johnson Prose Award in Fiction, december Magazine
+— Winner, Broad River Review's RASH Award for Fiction, 2023; finalist, 2020 Curt Johnson Prose Award in Fiction, december Magazine

 From “Lost Weekend”